 Religious Obligation and Spiritual Quest

 The most immediate reason for Ibn Battuta's travels was the hajj.
 As a devout Muslim, performing the pilgrimage to Mecca was a lifelong goal.
 This journey was not merely a physical undertaking but also a spiritual quest, an opportunity to deepen his faith and seek closeness to God.
-The hajj held immense significance in the Islamic world, and the act of traveling to Mecca was seen as a transformative experience that brought blessings and spiritual purification.
+The hajj held immense significance in the Islamic world, and the act of traveling to Mecca was seen as a transformative experience that brought blessings and spiritual purification And that's really what it comes down to..

 Ibn Battuta’s intention to perform the hajj is evident from the very beginning of his Rihla.
-He describes leaving Tangier with the express purpose of visiting the holy city.
+This leads to he describes leaving Tangier with the express purpose of visiting the holy city.
 This religious motivation provided the initial impetus for his journey, setting him on a path that would eventually lead him across continents.
 The pilgrimage was a deeply personal and spiritual experience for him, shaping his worldview and influencing his interactions with the people and cultures he encountered along the way.

 Pursuit of Knowledge and Scholarly Ambition